 · Gray – Fan Hi/Lo

 There are a few things to program on the Hunter 42999B Digital RV Thermostat to get things setup the way you like.
-On the control board there are option switches for Celsius / Fahrenheit and another for using the unit with a LP Gas or Electric type furnace.
-Also you need to program in the span setting.
+On the control board, there are option switches for Celsius / Fahrenheit and another for using the unit with an LP Gas or Electric type furnace.
+Also, you need to program in the span setting.
 This tells the thermostat when to come on and turn off.
 I set mine up for +- 1 degree to get the most even heating and cooling temperatures.
 All the settings can be found in the owner’s manual located on the Hunter website.

 I’ll add my recommendation to the others I had found; this is a great inexpensive little mod to increase your RV’s heating and cooling functionality.
 I found it a big improvement over the analog model. – Ray

 Video Detailing my Hunter 42999B Digital RV Thermostat Install

 Update: The Hunter 42999B doesn’t seem to be available anymore, however, the Supco Thermostat 43054 is basically the same.
 I’ve also been informed by a reader that another workable replacement option is the Honeywell RTH5100 1025 Deluxe Thermostat.
 The key feature it has is to automatically switch from cooling to heating mode. – Ray